MikeCalabro/MLB-hitting-and-pitching/README.md

-# pitching-to-Trout
-How should you pitch to Mike Trout?
+# How should pitchers approach a Mike Trout At Bat?

 To see how he well he hits certain pitches in certain scenarios:
 Check out my Shiny App  https://calabs97.shinyapps.io/pitching_to_Trout/